-Do you intend to share your passion for physical fitness with the world and get paid?
+Do you intend to share your passion for physical fitness with the world and earn money doing it?

-Then a personal fitness business may be right for you and the good news?
-It only takes a small amount of clients to hit $1000/month.
+Then a personal fitness business may be right for you, and the good news?
+It only takes a small number of clients to make an extra $1000 a month.

 Real-World Example: Jordan Lark

 Jordan Lark has been interviewed many times and has stated that he’s making six figures as a virtual home personal trainer.

 Of course, he’s been doing it for some time and has figured out many of the skills required to succeed, but it’s something you can aspire to.

 How to Get Started And Earn A Few Hundred Dollars